 Lead animator (technical director) on computer animated scenes for TV commercials and feature film special effects.
 Developed graphics and animation tools.

 - Master of Science, thesis on procedural animation (Computer Animation in the World of Actors and Scripts [13 citations]), The Architecture Machine Group (now part of The Media Lab), Massachusetts Institute of Technology.

 - Bachelor of Science, thesis on procedural animation ("A Multiprocessing Approach to Computer Animation") Electrical Engineering and Computer Science, Massachusetts Institute of Technology.
 Won the William L. Stewart, Jr. Award for founding MITV student television.

-- Computer Animation and Virtual Worlds: member of the editorial board since the journal's launch (as JV&CA) in 1990.
+- Computer Animation and Virtual Worlds: member of the editorial board since the journal's launch (as JV&CA) in 1990 until 2018.

 - Artificial Life: member of the editorial board since 2001.

 - Computers in Entertainment: member of the editorial board since journal's launch in 2003.

 - Former member of editorial board of Genetic Programming and Evolvable Machines from the journal's launch in 2000 until 2003.

 - Winner of a Scientific And Engineering Award presented by The Academy of Motion Picture Arts and Sciences for pioneering contributions to the development of three dimensional computer animation for motion picture production at the Scientific and Technical Awards of the 70th Academy Awards® presented in 1998.